Health-Informatics-UoN/rcc-monitor/docs/keycloak.md

 So a user is part of a group to grant them permission to resources.

 We define claims in the backend, and use `RequireRealmRoles` to build policies based on them.
 The `SitePermissionClaims` should use the same string as the name of your Keycloak role.

+Additionally, these claims are defined on the frontend in `auth/permissions`, which can be accessed on the session at a request level.
+They are used in Next.js `middleware.ts` to authorise at a route level.